Why I Chose “Praise-Giving” as My One Word for the New Year

 Why Praise-Giving?

-Because too often I forget to praise God.
+Because I often forget to praise God.

-I know.
+I know this place well.
 I’ve been there too.

 3 Verses on Praise-Giving